5 Solar Installation Myths Costing Venice and Sarasota Homeowners Money

 Florida's building code requires permitted solar installations to meet strict wind-load standards.
 Most residential systems in Sarasota and Venice are engineered to handle hurricane-force winds when installed correctly.

-If you've heard a story about leaks tied to solar, the issue was the installer, not the technology.
+If you've heard a story about leaks or structural problems tied to solar, the issue was the installer, not the technology.
+That's part of why choosing the right company for solar installation in Sarasota FL matters as much as the equipment itself.

 Myth 4: You Need to Own a Large Home to Benefit From Solar

 System size scales with energy consumption, not house size.
 A smaller home with efficient appliances may need a 6 kW system.
 A larger home with multiple AC units may need 12 kW or more.
-The financial return is relative in both cases.
+The system is sized to your actual usage, so the financial return is relative in both cases.

 Myth 5: All Solar Installers in Sarasota Offer the Same Quality